AndreasVikke-School/CPH-Business-SI-Exam/README.md

 ### Development and setup
 As our first architecture drawing illustrates, we wanted to deploy our system to a kubernetes cluster using minikube and terraform.

+## Scalability
+The system that we have built is pretty strong on scalability.
+Kubernetes clusters include load balancers as shown on [the second architecture drawing](#architecture-diagram-version-2).
+As the system scales, the difference between read and writes increases.
+With the use case we've built from, the system would need more read replicas as it grew in size and the number of users increased.
+This would mainly affect redis, as it logs users actions during user flow.

 ## Further Development
 Any further development of the project after hand in date will be noted here.